 Gerard groaned, covering his eyes.

-“Isn’t it better to survive in exile than die at the academy?” he asked.
+“Isn’t it better to survive in exile than die at the Academy?” he asked.

-“You doubt her so much that you would banish her to god-knows-where, with no hope of ever returning home, only for her to be dragged back by the crown and put to the guillotine?”
+“You doubt her so much that you would banish her to gods-only-know-where, with no hope of ever returning home, only for her to be dragged back by the crown and put to the guillotine?”
 Marlena’s voice was ice cold.
 “That’s the future you want for our daughter?”

 “Marlena,” Gerard sighed.
 “Of course that isn’t what I want for her.
-But the academy has already taken so much from us.
+But the Academy has already taken so much from us.
 Brienne.
 Tobias.
 Marcella.
 Rhys.
 Dion.”

 He didn’t need to say the rest.
 She already knew.
 He couldn’t bury Elana too.